junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "Cas," Dean stops him, barely able to find his own voice.
 "I'm sorry, too.
 And I forgive you, Cas.
 I forgave you a long time ago."

 But Cas is still saying, "I'm sorry..."
-As if his mind has slipped back into that old broken self, looped like a cassette tape, playing the only message it can maintain the focus on.
-His body picks up another page, and another.
-He reads them, and puts them into the right places.
+As if his mind has slipped back into that old broken self, looped like a faulty cassette tape, playing the only message it can still hold on to.
+His mental body picks up another page, and another.
+He reads them, and puts them in the right places.
 His thought moves faintly through the haze: *I'm sorry I was broken.
 I'm sorry I'm broken again.
 I need to piece myself together.
 I need to put myself back together because there is something important outside that needs fixing, because there is someone important outside who's waiting for me, because we also have too many important things to fix...*

 "Hey, hey, Cas, Cas."
-Dean nudges him mentally, thinking to take back control, focusing on the view of Bobby's living room, the sunshine spilling onto the carpet through the window.
+Dean nudges him mentally, thinking to take back control from the spiral, focusing on the view of Bobby's living room, the sunshine spilling onto the carpet through the window.

 And he is steered back into that warm bright sunshine and the lazy afternoon they never had.
 Cas slumps in the corner of the sofa where the sunshine can't reach, curled up small, arms wrapped tightly around his knees, as if trying to hold himself together the best he can.
 As if he really is still broken.
 His eyes are unfocused, his lips murmur over and over again, "I'm sorry."